pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 20 (The Infiltration Of Amonkhet Part 1).md

 We push through the boundary.

 This is a vivid Wildspace - the opposite of Guildspace.
-Brighter than Torril.
+Brighter than Toril.
 It has a streaked, watercolour look - but curiously, it seems to have areas that look "wrong" - tampered with, artificial.
 The impression is of age; debris, remnants floating.
 There's a planet to the left, closer to a brighter, larger - or at least *closer* sun; Gnog says based on the scroll, "That must be it" - somehow, aiming between the two brought us closer in to the larger sun (which otherwise, given unknown distances, we couldn't necessarily tell - the visually larger might just be closer).

 Taz checks the orrery.
 Confirmed.
 There's another, smaller planet much further out orbiting the other star but it doesn't fit the description of Amonkhet.
 There's a moon orbiting Amonkhet too - unexpected - along with two asteroid debris fields, one a ring but with one particularly large cluster at one end; the other is a debris field, spread out between the two stars.